brown-band/website/pages/scripts/1997-1998/fall/uri.md

 ## Pregame

-Ladies and Gentlemen, Friends and Alumni, presenting an organization that secretly funded Ralph Nader’s election campaign, it’s the Brown University "soft money, hard luck" BAND!
+Ladies and Gentlemen, Friends and Alumni, presenting an organization that secretly funded Ralph Nader’s election campaign, it’s the Brown University “soft money, hard luck” BAND!

 :sd[Band charges field from sidelines]

 :sd[Band forms Marv Albert’s left kidney and plays (What else?)
-"Championship"]
+“Championship”]

-:sd[Band forms a "B" and plays "Brown Cheering Song"]
+:sd[Band forms a “B” and plays “Brown Cheering Song”]

 :sd[Band chills out for a bit while the teams are introduced and the coin gets flipped]